sunpy/ablog/docs/manual/auto-github-pages-deploys.rst

 Travis CI is a continuous integration service used to build and test projects hosted at GitHub.
-You can easily sync your GitHub projects with Travis CI by logging to Travis CI using your GitHub account:
+You can easily sync your GitHub projects with Travis CI signing up for Travis CI using your GitHub account:

 .. figure:: images/TravisCI_login.png
    :scale: 80 %
    :align: center

-Once you login, go to :guilabel:`Account` page and flick the switch on for your GitHub pages source repository.
-In the below example, source repository is **website** and will be pushed to *abakan.github.io*:
+Once you login, go to :guilabel:`Accounts` page and flick the switch on for your source repository for GitHub pages.
+In the below example, **website** is the source repository and *abakan.github.io* contains HTML output from builds:

 .. figure:: images/TravisCI_accounts.png
    :scale: 80 %